-103.8.1 Equipment-A loudspeaker start system conforming to article 107.14, with or without an underwater recall device, and an electronic strobe signal visible to all manual timers and for forward and backstroke starts, shall be the preferred starting device.
+103.8.1 Equipment-The preferred starting device shall be a loudspeaker start system conforming to article 107.14, with or without an underwater recall device, and an electronic strobe signal visible to all manual timers and for forward and backstroke starts.

-103.8.2 Preparation-The starter shall stand within 10 feet of the starting end of the pool and, upon signal from the referee, shall assume control of the swimmers until a fair start has been achieved.

-103.8.3 Optional Instructions-The starter may:

-- A Announce the event (recommended). - B Advise the heat when a swimmer will be attempting to achieve a time at an initial distance - C For backstroke event starts, give the command, "Place your feet."
+- 103.8.2 Preparation-The starter shall stand within 10 feet of the starting end of the pool and, upon signal from the referee, shall assume control of the swimmers until a fair start has been achieved. - 103.8.3 Optional Instructions-The starter may: - A Announce the event (recommended), - B Advise the heat when a swimmer will be attempting to achieve a time at an initial distance, - C For backstroke event starts, give the command, "Place your feet."